NREL/pv_tomcat/README.md

-# pv_tomcat
+# PV TOMCAT
-TOMCAT is a simulation framework for predicting photovoltaic (PV) cell operating temperature as a function of measurable optical and thermal module properties and ambient weather conditions.
+PV TOMCAT (or TOMCAT) is a simulation framework for predicting photovoltaic (PV) cell operating temperature as a function of measurable optical and thermal module properties and ambient weather conditions.
 It is designed to support research into innovative methods for increasing energy yield through reduced operating temperature.

 ## Requirements